brianlaclair/gm-http/README.md

 In the code above, server.intercept() will return the relevant connection instance when it detects any event from it.

 In this case, when the connection has a request, we're checking to see if it's looking for the resource at `/example` (http://localhost:8080/example, if you're following this guide) and return that resource to the client.
 If it's not, it will return a basic 404 page.

+We're also checking to see if the client may have provided a "name" attribute in the GET request... so if we go to http://localhost:8080/example?name=Sam you might see something different!

 Pretty cool, right?